Bayesian Parameter Shift Rule in Variational Quantum Eigensolvers: Bayesian Parameter Shift Rules

 In the simplest first-order case, i.e., where $V_d=1, \forall d = 1, \ldots, D$, we can theoretically investigate the optimality of the choice of the shift $\alpha$ in Eq.~\eqref{eq:ParameterShiftRule} (the proof is also given in \Cref{sec:A.Proofs}). \begin{theorem} Assume that $V_d=1, \forall d = 1, \ldots, D$.
 For any $x' \in [0, 2\pi)^D$ and $d = 1, \ldots, D$, the mean and variance of the derivative GP prediction, given observations $\bfy = (y_1, y_2)^\T \in \mathbb{R}^2$ at two training points $\bfX = (\bfx' - \alpha \bfe_d, \bfx' + \alpha \bfe_d) \in \mathbb{R}^{D \times 2}$ with homoschedastic noise $\bfsigma = (\sigma^2, \sigma^2)^\T$, are

-\end{theorem} Again, the mean prediction \eqref{eq:DGPPredictionMean} is a regularized version of the PSR \eqref{eq:ParameterShiftRule}.
-The uncertainty prediction \eqref{eq:DGPPredictionVar} implies that $\alpha = \pi/2$ minimizes the uncertainty in the noisy case, regardless of $\sigma^2, \sigma_0^2$ and $\gamma$.
+\end{theorem} Again, the mean prediction (the first equation in Eq. \eqref{eq:DGPPrediction}) is a regularized version of the PSR \eqref{eq:ParameterShiftRule}.
+The uncertainty prediction (the second equation in Eq. \eqref{eq:DGPPrediction}) implies that $\alpha = \pi/2$ minimizes the uncertainty in the noisy case, regardless of $\sigma^2, \sigma_0^2$ and $\gamma$ (see the right panel in~\Cref{fig:GPPSRIllustraion}, where the variance of the derivative GP prediction at $\bfx'$ is visualized as a function of the shift $\alpha$ of observations for $V_d=1$).
 This supports most of the use cases of the PSR in the literature \citep{Mitarai2018}, and matches the intuition that the maximum span minimizes the uncertainty.
-However, the right panel in~\Cref{fig:GPPSRIllustraion}, where the variance~\eqref{eq:DGPPredictionVar} of the derivative GP prediction at $\bfx'$ is visualized as a function of the shift $\alpha$ of observations for $V_d=1$, implies that the estimation accuracy is not very sensitive to the choice of $\alpha$.